Manhattan skyline at dusk seen from across the East River with the Empire State Building lit

 When to Visit New York for Business

-The editor-favourite weeks for the working New York business trip are the second half of January (post-holiday slump, lowest rates of the year, the deal calendar is just starting), late February through mid-April (working calendar, no peak interruptions), and the September-October window outside UNGA.
-June and July are the calmer summer months — many senior executives are in the Hamptons on Friday and Monday, which means Tuesday-through-Thursday is the productive window.
+The editor-favourite weeks for a New York business trip are the second half of January (post-holiday slump, lowest rates of the year, the deal calendar is just starting), late February through mid-April (corporate calendar steady, no tourist peaks), and the September-October window outside UNGA.
+June and July are the calmer summer months, many senior executives are in the Hamptons on Friday and Monday, which means Tuesday-through-Thursday is the productive window.

 Arrival rhythm matters.
 The first night should not be the meeting night.
 Plan a Sunday-evening arrival for a Monday-morning meeting; a Tuesday-evening arrival for a Wednesday-morning.
 The second-night meeting performs better than the first-night meeting because the body has adjusted to the time zone, the hotel has been broken in, and the executive arrives at the breakfast in a calmer state.
 For European-origin trips, build in two nights of buffer before the first significant meeting; for West Coast origin, one night is sufficient.